Baking soda has been around forever. It’s non-toxic. It’s cheap. And it does everything! Here are 45 life-changing uses.

 - Floors.
 Add 1/2 cup to one bucket warm water and mop to clean.

 - Carpet.
-Sprinkle liberally onto carpet, let stand for a few hours, and vacuum.
+Sprinkle liberally onto the carpet, let stand for a few hours, and vacuum.

 - Greasy pans.
 Use a generous sprinkle onto greasy pots and pans along with your dish detergent, let sit for a few minutes, and wash with hot water.